DKuss1994/TaskTracker/README.md

 ### org.example

 ### Main
-Entry point of the application.
+Entry point of the application
-Starts the SystemManager.
+Starts the SystemManager

 ### SystemManager
-Controls the full application flow.
+Controls the full application flow
-Handles user interaction.
+Handles user interaction
-Loads tasks on startup.
+Loads tasks on startup
-Saves tasks on shutdown.
+Saves tasks on shutdown

 ### Task
-Represents a single task.
+Represents a single task
-Contains description, status, creation time and last update time.
+Contains description, status, creation time and last update time
-Supports JSON serialization and deserialization.
+Supports JSON serialization and deserialization

 ### TaskManager
-Stores all tasks in a TreeMap.
+Stores all tasks in a TreeMap
-Responsible for adding, deleting and updating tasks.
+Responsible for adding, deleting and updating tasks
-Manages task IDs and status changes.
+Manages task IDs and status changes

 ### UserQuestions
-Handles all console input.
+Handles all console input
-Validates user actions, descriptions, status input and numeric IDs.
+Validates user actions, descriptions, status input and numeric IDs

 ### Enum
-Contains all application enums.
+Contains all application enums

 #### Status
 TODO
 PROGRESS
 DONE
 ALL

 #### Action
 ADD
 DELETE
 CHANGE
 SHOW
 EXIT
 YES
 NO

 ## How the Application Works